Canarian Coconut Macaroons

 Canarian Recipes: Los rosquetes de batata

-Sweet potato doughnuts are a traditional treat, particularly popular in the Canary Islands and other regions.
+Sweet potato biscuits are a traditional treat, particularly popular in the Canary Islands and other regions.
 They are soft on the inside and slightly crunchy on the outside.
 The sweet potato lends a natural sweetness and an irresistible fluffy texture.

 Ingredients